rocky-linux/documentation/docs/gemstones/git/01-gh_cli_1st_pr.md

    ```

 5. **Add Your New Document**:
-   Use your favorite text editor to create and edit the file containing your new contribution.
+   Use your favorite text editor to create and edit your new contribution file.
    For this example, we'll create a new file named `gemstome_new_pr.md` and save the file under the  `docs/gemstones/` directory.

 6. **Commit Your Changes**: